 The cost of removing a dorsal hump varies widely according to:

-- the experience level of your provider
+- the experience level of your plastic surgeon

 - the cost of living in your area

-- what is involved in your specific case
+- what’s involved in your specific case

-Finding a board certified surgeon to perform your dorsal hump removal is the most important thing you can do to reduce your risk of complications.
+Finding a board-certified surgeon to perform your dorsal hump removal is the most important thing you can do to reduce your risk of complications.

-Prior to your procedure, make sure to schedule a consultation with your plastic surgeon to discuss the procedure and your goals.
+Before your procedure, make sure to schedule a consultation with your plastic surgeon to discuss the procedure and your goals.
 A good surgeon will be realistic with you about the extent to which your appearance might change.
 They should also provide before and after photos of other people who’ve had the procedure.

 Questions to ask your surgeon